 Pfizer Invites Public To Listen To Webcast Of Pfizer Discussion At Healthcare Conference

-Pfizer Inc. (PFE) - Get Pfizer Inc. Report invites investors and the general public to listen to a webcast of a discussion with Albert Bourla, Chairman and CEO, at the Goldman Sachs 14 th Annual Healthcare CEOs Unscripted Conference on Thursday, January 6, 2022 at 10:00 a.m.
+Pfizer Inc. (PFE) - Get Pfizer Inc. Report invites investors and the general public to listen to a webcast of a discussion with Albert Bourla, Chairman and CEO, at the 40 th Annual J.P.
+Morgan Healthcare Conference on Monday, January 10, 2022 at 3:00 p.m.
 Eastern Standard Time.

 To view and listen to the webcast, visit our web site at www.pfizer.com/investors.
 Information on accessing and registering for the webcast will be available at www.pfizer.com/investors beginning today.